Contact Us

 First things, first.
 Let’s make sure we’re on the same page when it comes to what zero waste means.
 According to the EPA zero waste is the conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to the land, water or air that threaten the environment or human health.

-So for the purposes of this post, we’re going to apply that definition to your wardrobe and learn how to create a closet you can feel good about, both by how it looks and how it makes you feel when it comes to your zero waste efforts.
+So for the purposes of this post, we’re going to apply that definition to your wardrobe and learn how to create a closet of conscious clothing you can feel good about, both by how it looks and how it makes you feel when it comes to your zero waste efforts.
 Here are 7 tips for creating your zero waste wardrobe.

 Tips for creating a zero waste wardrobe